lizzy596/Node_Server_Deconstructed/README.md

 ### **Sessions**

 Unlike a typical cookie, which stores data within client-side storage, a session is used to store relevant client information server-side.
 Only a small bit of information (e.g. session id or opaque token i.e.  a random unique string of characters issued by the authorization server) is stored on the client, and that id is sent back to the server on every subsequent request and is used to identify the given session and retrieve information.
 Session information doesn't need to be stored in a DB, but rather it needs to be persisted between requests (i.e. you can use an in-memory data store like a redis caching layer).
 Each user is identified by a session ID.
 This is an example of an opaque token (no third party can extract data out of the session and only the issuer or server can map back to relevant data).
 Stored in server-memory (filesystem), cache (redis), or DB.

+The JWT is safe from just being modified because it is cryptographically signed by the server.
+It can’t be altered.
+But, it is vulnerable to attack if you’re not careful where you store it.
+For instance if you store it in localStorage or a JS cookie it can be accessed via XSS attack.
+It’s like leaving your house key outside under the mat.

 Session Based Authentication Workflow: